duckie-team/quack-quack-android/README.md

 ### Contribute

 We love your contribution!
 The easiest contribution you can make is to check the [Issue](https://github.com/sungbinland/duckie-quack-quack/issues).
 Even if it is not in the issue, any contribution is welcome!
+But, you have some tasks to do before you contribute.
+Please check out the [CONTRIBUTING.md](.github/CONTRIBUTING.md) documentation.

 ### Pronounce (for Korean)